 Detailed software performance results and comparisons for a large number of platforms are (and will be) given in eBACS, the ECRYPT Benchmarking of Cryptographic Systems [BL].
 A preliminary overview of the software performance of Ascon-128 and Ascon-128a is given in Table 19a and Table 19b.

-The software performance of Ascon-HASH and Ascon-XOF is largely the same as for Ascon-128 with doubled cycles per byte.
+The software performance of Ascon-Hash and Ascon-XoF is largely the same as for Ascon-128 with doubled cycles per byte.
+In a similar manner, the software performance of Ascon-Hasha and Ascon-XoFA is largely the same as for Ascon-128a with doubled cycles per byte.